 Cellular responses to DNA damage

-- Role of DNA base lesion repair in ageing, cancer and neurological disease (Project leader: Magnar Bjørås).
+- Role of oxidative DNA base lesion repair in cancer.
+Project leader: Magnar Bjørås

-- Small RNA genes and small peptides in biological responses to DNA damage (Project leader: Magnar Bjørås).
+- Small peptides in biological responses to DNA damage.
+Project leaders: Magnar Bjørås and James Booth

 We cooperate with several international researchers: